DragOnMe/k8s-mariadb-galera/README.md

 ## Requirements
 - Kubernetes 1.13+
 - At least 1 default storage class(Tested NFS) for PV
+- Galera Cluster should be deployed on ns-galera namespace.
+This can be modified my editing galera_ns.yaml if needed.

-  To making storage-class nfs default, you need to do this
+  To make storage-class nfs default, you need to do this
 ```
   kubectl patch storageclass nfs -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
 ```